|

 How do I know when the crumble is done baking?

-The topping should be golden brown and crisp, and the filling should be bubbling around the edges.
-This usually takes about 35–40 minutes.
+The topping should be golden brown and the filling should be bubbling around the edges.

 What type of oats should I use?